Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

 Secondary (metastatic) brain tumors are tumors that result from cancer that starts elsewhere in your body and then spreads (metastasizes) to your brain.

 Secondary brain tumors most often occur in people who have a history of cancer.
-But in rare cases, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.
+Rarely, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.

-Any cancer can spread to the brain, but the most common types include:
+Any cancer can spread to the brain, but common types include:

 - Breast cancer